 Be a part of #TeamTangerine and you will receive:

-- A dedicated Events Fundraiser to help you every step of the way
+- Support from our Fundraising team every step of the way

 “I've only really run for fun, for fitness or to clear my head before, so signing up for the Great North Run gave me a slight sense of trepidation.
 But the streets are lined with friendly faces, even whole families who have decamped their front room onto the verge in order to cheer on the runners.
 The crowd carry you along as you follow the route from Newcastle and before you know it you're in South Shields.
 Somehow, I had timed my race to see the Red Arrows fly by, although the breeze off the North Sea made the last stage a little harder, and then I crossed the finish line - easy, honest!
 Then off to the Meningitis Now tent for tea, sandwiches and a leg rub, and warm congratulations from the team.
 Would I recommend it?
 Yes!
 An amazing experience from start to end”.

 Tom Nutt, Meningitis Now CEO and 2019 runner

 Contact our Fundraising team at firstname.lastname@example.org or call 01453 768 000.